ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 ## ㊗ ️ State Token

-A state token can be used as a representation of a state class without referring directly to the state class itself.
-When creating an StateToken you will provide the location that the state should be stored on your state tree.
+We have added a new optional construct called a State Token to NGXS.
+It is very similar in concept to Injection Tokens in Angular.
+A State Token can be used as a representation of a state class without referring directly to the state class itself.
+This allows for a layer of indirection when referring to a state which improves type safety, refactoring and potential for referring to a state before it is lazy loaded.

+When creating a StateToken you will provide the location that the state should be stored on your state tree.
 You can also set a default state model type of the parameterized type T, which can assist with ensuring the type safety of referring to your state in your application.
 The state token is declared as follows:

 ```ts
 const TODOS_STATE_TOKEN = new StateToken<TodoStateModel[]>('todos');
 ```

-Or if you choose to not expose the model of your state class to the rest of the application then you can pass the type as unknown or any(this is useful if you want to keep all knowledge of the structure of your state class model private).
+You may choose to not expose the model of your state class to the rest of the application.
+You can do this by passing a type of `unknown` or `any` to the token.
+This is useful if you want to keep all knowledge of the structure of your state class model private.

 ```ts
 const TODOS_STATE_TOKEN = new StateToken<unknown>('todos');
 ```

-If you use pass this token as the name property in your @State declaration (or if the path specified matches your name property then you can use this token to refer to this state class from other parts of your application (in your selectors, or in plugins like the storage plugin that need to refer to a state class).
+You can use this token as the name property in your @State declaration.
+It will be used to provide the path for the state and can also infer the state model type if it has been included in the token.
 The token can be used in your @State declaration as follows:

 ```ts
 interface TodoStateModel {